Structure and computability of preimages in the Game of Life: Universality

 Note that the leftmost arrow in the above diagram is an alphabet co-restriction of a blocking of $\psi$.
 In particular, the domain of $h$ equals $\phi^{-1}(\tau(D^{\Z^2}))$.
 The images $\tau(d) \in B^{m \times n}$ for $d \in D$ are sometimes called ``macrotiles''.

-A weak simulation of $\phi$ by $\psi$ can be defined by the data $(m,n,\tau,h)$.
-In applications, we often want to produce such data algorithmically.
+A weak simulation of $\phi$ by $\psi$ can be defined by the quadruple $(m,n,\tau,h)$.
+In applications, we often want to produce this data algorithmically.
 It is important to use the convention that to specify the partial block map $h$, it suffices to specify any block map $h' : (A^{\Z^2}, m\Z \times n\Z) \to C^{\Z^2}$ that agrees with $h$ on $\mathrm{dom}(h)$, and otherwise may produce configurations that are not even in $Y$.
 In particular, we do not need to actually compute $\mathrm{dom}(h)$.

-The full shift on the image side should be seen as an ``ambient full shift'' around the sofic image that we are actually interested in.
+The full shift on the image side should be seen as an ``ambient full shift'' around the image that we are actually interested in.
 On the preimage side it is natural to use SFTs rather than full shifts, because alphabet co-restrictions of $\psi : X \to B^{\Z^2}$ can turn the domain into a proper SFT even if $X$ is a full shift.

 We first prove that the simulation relations respect conjugacies and are transitive.

 \begin{lemma} Let $X \subset A^{\Z^2}$ be an SFT and $\psi : X \to B^{\Z^2}$ a block map.
 Let $\alpha : X \to Y$ be a conjugacy.
 Then $\psi$ strongly simulates $\psi \circ \alpha^{-1} : Y \to B^{\Z^2}$, and the simulation can be effectively computed from the local rules of $\psi$ and $\alpha$. \end{lemma}